SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/get_started/development_roadmap.md

 slug: development_roadmap
 ---

 The Document Assembly Line is under continuous development, based on input from the courts and legal aid organizations that use it and participate in the [community](intro.md#join-the-community).
-This roadmap contains the current development priorities.
+This roadmap contains the master plan and current development priorities, which are made possible by our [funding partners](../../#funding-partners).

 To raise an issue or make a suggestion, you can: